Epidural Side Effects on the Mother and Baby

 Epidural anaesthesia helps in blocking the pain in a particular part of the body.
-Unlike general anaesthesia which when administered leads to total lack of feeling, epidural anaesthesia provides relief from pain by decreasing the sensation in the lower half of the body.
+Unlike general anaesthesia, which when administered leads to a total lack of feeling, epidural anaesthesia provides relief from pain by decreasing any sensation in the lower half of the body.
 Although many women opt for it during labour, epidural anaesthesia comes with its share of side effects on the mother and the baby.

 Following are the side effects of epidural anaesthesia on the mother:

-About 1% of women may experience a severe headache if in case there is leakage of the spinal fluid.
-If a headache is continuous and persistent, a “blood patch” which is a procedure to inject the woman’s own blood into the epidural space is carried out.
+About 1% of women may experience a severe headache if there is leakage of spinal fluid.
+If a headache is continuous and persistent, a “blood patch” which is a procedure to inject the woman’s own blood into the epidural space, is carried out.
 This provides relief from a headache.